Teradata/r-driver/README.md

 ### License

-Use of the Teradata SQL Driver for R is governed by the *License Agreement for the Teradata SQL Driver for R*.
+Use of the driver is governed by the *License Agreement for the Teradata SQL Driver for R*.

-When the Teradata SQL Driver for R is installed, the `LICENSE` and `THIRDPARTYLICENSE` files are placed in the `teradatasql` directory under your R library directory.
+When the driver is installed, the `LICENSE` and `THIRDPARTYLICENSE` files are placed in the `teradatasql` directory under your R library directory.
 The following command prints the location of the `teradatasql` directory.

     Rscript -e "find.package('teradatasql')"